renebarto/baremetal/doc/tutorials/14-memory-management.md

   - Line 218: We copy the contents of the current block into the new one (not that this only happens when we grow the block)
   - Line 220: We free the old memory block
 - Line 230-264: We implement the method `Free()`
-  - Line 232-234: If the memory block is nullptr, we simply return
+  - Line 232-235: If the memory block is nullptr, we simply return
   - Line 237-238: We get hold of the memory block administration and check for a valid magic number
   - Line 240-259: We look up the bucket this block block belongs to and add it to the list of free memory blocks for that bucket
   - Line 261-263: Note that when a block was allocated that does not fit in any bucket, that memory is lost
+- Line 270-286: We implement the method `DumpStatus()`
 - Line 292-300: We implement the method `GetCurrentAllocatedBlockCount()`
 - Line 306-314: We implement the method `GetCurrentAllocationSize()`
 - Line 320-328: We implement the method `GetMaxAllocatedBlockCount()`
 - Line 334-342: We implement the method `GetTotalAllocatedBlockCount()`
-- Line 348-355: We implement the method `GetTotalFreedBlockCount()`
+- Line 348-356: We implement the method `GetTotalFreedBlockCount()`
 - Line 362-370: We implement the method `GetTotalAllocationSize()`
 - Line 376-384: We implement the method `GetTotalFreeSize()`